peterwittek/peterwittek.com/content/ground-state-energy-problem.md

 Title: Converting a ground-state energy problem to a semidefinite programme
 Date: 2013-06-03 09:45
 Author: Peter
+Category: Semidefinite programming
-Category: Noncommutative polynomials, Picos, Semidefinite programming, SymPy
+Tags: Noncommutative polynomials, Semidefinite programming, SymPy
 Slug: ground-state-energy-problem

 We are interested in finding the ground state energy of the following